How Pay Mistakes Spread

 Tip Violations Are a Small Number with Outsized Consequences

 Twenty-five violations of ESA s.30.3 (gratuities) appear in the data.
 Every one involves a hospitality business.
 The section prohibits employers from withholding, redirecting, or deducting tips that belong to employees.
-Cases span the province, from cafes and restaurants in Vancouver to a vineyard in the Okanagan, all drawn from the public register.
+Cases span the province, from cafes and restaurants in Vancouver to a vineyard on Salt Spring Island, all drawn from the public register.

 The penalties are small, $500 each.
 But tip violations carry reputational risk beyond the fine.
 The ESB register is searchable by anyone, and prospective employees can search it.
 In a labour market where hospitality businesses are already competing hard for staff, a public record linking your name to tip theft is a recruitment liability that outlasts the fine.

 The ESB register is a public record: names, addresses, violations, and dates are all published.
-Among hospitality businesses, these employers accumulated the most violations.
+These employers accumulated the most violations among the businesses our hospitality analysis covers1.
 Knowing the pattern helps operators benchmark their own compliance: if you're making the same mistakes on termination pay and record-keeping that show up repeatedly below, the risk is not theoretical.

 |---|---|---|